skilled-reflection/skilled-reflection.github.io/book/c12-words.md

   - SELF-MAINTENANCE

 2.Keep DOCs short enough that
-the title and CONTENT address (only) one thing really well.
+the title and CONTENT address
+only one thing.

 3.Save selectively and

 4.delete frequently.

 ### STYLE, VERSION